On this page

 - How they nominate a super fund as their chosen fund.

-It’s up to your employee to find out how to join a super fund and get the product information and disclosure statements they need to select the right super fund for their personal situation.
+It’s up to your employee to find out how to join a super fund and get the information and product disclosure statement (PDS) they need to select the right super fund for their personal situation.
 Your employees are also responsible for filling out their super fund’s membership application correctly.